Boundedness of elliptic Calabi-Yau varieties with a rational section: Elliptic Calabi--Yau varieties with a rational section

 {\bf Step 2.6}. {\it In this step, we construct the set $\mathfrak F$ whose existence is claimed in the statement of Step 2}.

 By construction, $(Z', \Delta')$ is isomorphic in codimension one to $(Y^t, \Delta^t)$, by Step 2.1, as it is isomorphic in codimension one to $(Z, \Delta_Z)$.
-As $\Delta^t$ is exceptional over $Y'$, by Remark~\ref{q-fact.degen.rmk} $\Delta'$ is degenerate for $f_{Z'}$.
+As $\Delta^t$ is exceptional over $Y'$, by Remark~\ref{q-fact.degen.rmk} $\Delta'$ is very exceptional for $f_{Z'}$.
 Applying Proposition~\ref{MMP.deg.bound.prop}, it follows that the set

 is a log bounded set of morphisms.

 {\bf Step 3}. {\it In this step we show that $Y'$ is bounded up to flops}.